“You can do anything, but not everything.” —David Allen

 Teamwork and Alignment: Doing the Right Things Together

-Choosing Your Battles: Strategic Focus
+Picking Your Battles: Strategic Focus

 A practical way to frame this is to ask, “Does this task align with our core goals?”
 If the answer is “no,” consider whether it’s worth your energy.
-Sometimes, letting go of lower-value tasks frees up space for meaningful, high-impact work.
+Sometimes, letting go of lower-value tasks frees up space for more meaningful, high-impact work.

 tl;dr The Takeaway: The Power of Focus